 - In the Future, We Still Have Roombas: They make getting the Babel Fish considerably more difficult than it should be.

 - Left Hanging: The game ends when you disembark on Magrathea.
 Plans for a sequel fell through due to many factors.

-- Logic Bomb: Until you are able to aquire a cup of tea, your inventory will always have the item "no tea".
+- Logic Bomb: Until you are able to acquire a cup of tea, your inventory will always have the item "no tea".
+But it's not just a cruel reminder of your refreshment deprivation - it is an object in your inventory.
 You can't drop it, you can't do anything with it.
-However, once you fix the drink dispenser on the Heart of Gold, you can acquire "tea", and "no tea" will be dropped there.
+However, once you fix the drink dispenser on the Heart of Gold, you can acquire "tea", and "no tea" will be dropped.
 For the reasons listed under Doublethink, you need to have both.

 - The Many Deaths of You: There are an insane number of ways to die, and pretty much all of them garner you a snarky message.

-- Press Start To Game Over: If you fail to get out of your house after the first few moves, you die.
-Thus setting the tone for the remainer of the game.
+- Press Start to Game Over: If you fail to get out of your house in about twenty moves, you die.
+Thus setting the tone for the other 99 percent of the game.